Imitation Learning from Human Motion Alone Does Not Guarantee Biomechanically Plausible Gait Kinetics: EXPERIMENTS

 We recruited one healthy young male (age: 29 years; height: 176 cm; mass: 70 kg) who had no history of musculoskeletal, orthopedic, or neurological diseases.
 The study protocol was reviewed and approved by the institutional review board (IRB No. 24671).

-Fourty-two reflective markers were placed on anatomical landmarks.
+{To generate reference data for training and evaluation, the participant completed three walking trials at 0.9, 1.2, 1.5 m/s on a treadmill, each lasting 2 minutes.} Forty-two reflective markers were placed on anatomical landmarks.
 Three-dimensional kinematic data were collected from the optical motion capture system (Vicon, Oxford, UK) at a sampling frequency of 120 Hz.
 GRFs were measured from the force-plate-embedded split-belt treadmill (Bertec, Columbus, OH, USA) at a sampling frequency of 1000 Hz.
-The participant completed a single 2-min trial of 1.2 m/s walking on a treadmill.
-We used the last 30 gait cycles for both the inverse dynamics and IL training.

-Kinematics and GRFs data were filtered using a zero-lag fourth-order Butterworth filter with a cut-off frequency of 6 Hz and 10 Hz, respectively.
-Inverse kinematics and dynamics were performed in Visual3D biomechanical modeling software (HAS-Motion, Ontario, Canada).
-The gait cycle was defined from right heel strike to the subsequent ipsilateral heel strike using a 20 N vertical GRF threshold.
-Expert joint angles and GRFs were extracted from the last 30 gait cycles and time-normalized to 0–100\% of the gait cycle.
+The coordinates of the markers and GRFs data were filtered using a zero-lag fourth-order Butterworth filter with a cutoff frequency of 6 Hz and 10 Hz, respectively.
+Inverse kinematics and dynamics were performed in Visual3D biomechanical modeling software (HAS-Motion, Ontario, Canada). {The gait cycle was defined from right heel-strike to the subsequent ipsilateral heel-strike using a 20~N vertical GRF threshold, and phase variable $\phi$ was defined relative to this reference.
+To ensure steady-state walking, the first 10~s of each trial were excluded.
+The next 20 remaining strides were used for training, and the subsequent 15 strides for testing.}